Texera/texera-jmeter-testing/README.md

 - **Need to have jmeter installed first.
 Open `simple_test/jmx` in jmeter before reading the rest of this doc.**
 - **Need to install extension [WebSocket Samplers by Peter Doornbosch](https://jmeter-plugins.org/?search=websocket-samplers) first before opening the jmx file.**
-- **After opening the jmx file in jmeter, you need to replace all file paths used in the jmx plan with the absolute path in your machine.**
+- **Currently the jmx file is using relative path which should work.
+If you encounter file not found error for some tests, you might need to replace the file paths used in the jmx plan with the absolute path in your machine.**
   1.  `Thread Group -> CSV Data Set Config -> Filename`
   2. `http://localhost:8080/api/dataset/create -> Files Upload -> File Path`
 - **Any disabled http headers/cookie managers can be ignored.**